aliang330/minesweeper_client/README.md

 ## Description

-Minesweeper client written in Python using Pygame.
+Minesweeper socket client written in Python using Pygame.